 We attempted to take a modest project and produce a powerful and memorable insertion inspired by the creativity and excitement the clients work possesses.

-Finastra is a global leader in financial services software and cloud solutions with 60 offices around the world.
+Finastra is a global leader in financial services software and cloud solutions with 60 offices around the world (those are physical offices, not virtual offices).
 SGH was retained for the relocation of their Toronto office with the goal to condense their office footprint.

 This office space in Downtown Toronto embraces the clients corporate colours within a newly designed office and twist to its typical standard package.
 SGH’s choice of palette respects the brand and gives the application total freedom.
 Colour is used in variety of places such as lighting, furniture and custom elements to allow the eye to wonder in all directions.